rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 Let's look at the second of the ten commandments:

 !!! quote "Exodus 20:4-5"
-    Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth:
+    Thou shalt not make unto thee any graven image (**pesel**), or any likeness (**temunah**) of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth:
     Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me

 God commanded the Israelites not to make images of spiritual things and worship them.